entheon/typescript-template/README.md

 > This template is configured with Strict TypeScript, and includes all `.ts, .tsx, .astro` files found under `/src`

 > [!WARNING]
-> This project is built with TailwindCSS v4+, which now uses CSS configuration.
-Please install the correct interpreter for TailwindCSS, more information [here](https://tailwindcss.com/docs/editor-setup)
+> This project uses **Tailwind CSS v4** which has a CSS-first configuration approach (no `tailwind.config.js`).
+For proper editor setup and syntax highlighting, see the [Tailwind CSS editor setup guide](https://tailwindcss.com/docs/editor-setup).

 ### Template Pages